andeggs/ShoppingList/replit.md

-# Flask Random Message App
+# Flask Meal Planner App

 ## Overview
-A simple Flask web application that displays a random inspirational message from a PostgreSQL database when the user clicks a button.
+A simple Flask web application that allows users to add and manage meals using a PostgreSQL database.

 ## Project Structure
-- `app.py` - Main Flask application with database initialization and API endpoints
+- `app.py` - Main Flask application with database operations and API endpoints
 - `templates/index.html` - Frontend HTML page with styling and JavaScript
 - `.gitignore` - Python-specific ignore patterns

 ## Features
+- Add meals by typing in the input box and clicking "Add meal" or pressing Enter
-- Homepage displays "Hello" with a styled button
+- View all meals in a list below the button
-- Clicking "Get Random Message" button fetches a random message from the database
-- Database stores 5 inspirational messages
-- Beautiful gradient background with clean UI
+- Delete meals by clicking the red X button next to each meal
+- Automatic database initialization on startup

 ## Database
-- PostgreSQL database with a `messages` table
+- PostgreSQL database with a `meals` table
-- Contains 5 pre-populated messages:
-  1. "Have a wonderful day!"
-  2. "You're doing amazing!"
-  3. "Keep up the great work!"
-  4. "Believe in yourself!"
-  5. "Success is just around the corner!"
+- Table structure:
+  - `id` (SERIAL PRIMARY KEY)
+  - `name` (TEXT) - The meal name
+  - `created_at` (TIMESTAMP) - When the meal was added

+## API Endpoints
+- `GET /` - Main page
+- `GET /meals` - Get all meals
+- `POST /meals` - Add a new meal
+- `DELETE /meals/<id>` - Delete a meal by ID

+## User Interface
+- Clean, modern design with purple gradient background
+- Input box for entering meal names
+- "Add meal" button to save entries
+- List of all meals with delete buttons (red X marks)
+- Confirmation prompt before deleting meals

 ## Running the App
 The app runs on port 5000 via the Flask App workflow.